brysonm96/CSE-212/Data Structures Tutorial/set.md

 * Finding unique values across multiple collections
 * Performing set operations such as union, intersection, and difference

-We can use a method called 'Hashing' to add, remove, and test for membership in O(1) time.
+We can use a method called `Hashing` to add, remove, and test for membership in O(1) time.

 ### Hashing